Child Support Lawyer in Nevada

 For Parties with Joint Physical Custody, Child Support works the same as it does for those with Primary Physical Custody with one major difference.
 In a Joint Physical Custody scenario, the Court will examine the Gross Monthly Incomes of both parents.
 Essentially, the Court will calculate a Child Support amount for both parents and then subtract the smaller of those two amounts from the larger of those two amounts.
 The parent who makes more money will typically be ordered to pay the difference between those two amounts to the other parent for Child Support.

-At Smith Legal Group, we understand the ins and outs of Nevada Child Custody law.
-We understand the nuances that the Court looks at in determining Child Support and how to use those nuances to maximize the benefits available to our clients in a Child Support award.
+At Smith Legal Group, we understand the ins and outs of Nevada Child Custody law and how it interacts with Nevada Child Support law.
+We understand the nuances that the Court looks at in determining Child Support and how to use those nuances to maximize the benefits available to our clients in a case involving Child Support.
 Call Smith Legal Group today for a free consultation.
 Let us assist you in obtaining the best possible Child Support Order for your particular situation.